iFixit/alertinator/docs/user_guide.rst

 ``clearAfter``: send an all-clear message after this many sequential successes.
 Note: the all-clear message will send at the ``AlertinatorCriticalException`` level, no matter what level the initial exception was.

+``remindEvery``: this threshold limits reminders to only every X errors after the first alert is sent.

 Alert persistence adaptor
 ^^^^^^^^